TIP:

 Recording

-A Riverside Studio creates a new session each time the Host starts and stops a recording.
-(Sometimes also called a 'take.')
-Each session includes separate, High Quality Tracks of the recorded participants.
+A Riverside studio creates a new recording each time the host starts and stops a recording session.
+Each recording includes separate high-quality tracks of the recorded participants and additional files such as transcriptions and extra media.

 Recording ID